 The application may be filed online or by postal mail.
 The filing fee is $385.

-Before filing, make sure the corporation’s name is available in Connecticut by checking the Connecticut Secretary of State’s business name database.
+Before filing, make sure the corporation’s name is available in Connecticut by checking the Connecticut Secretary of State’s business registry search.
 If the name is not available, the foreign corporation must use a fictitious name to transact business in Connecticut.
 The corporation must file a resolution by its board of directors, certified by its secretary, adopting the fictitious name along with its Application for Certificate of Authority.